Tuufless/FFXIV-Elemental-Raid-Macros/_current/ex2.en.md

 1. The macros above follow Hamkatsu, and have the party resolve the mechanic "properly" with a single 8-man stack each time.
 2. Another strat involves just stepping outside the arena and waiting for the line to disappear.
-This is **not** commonly practiced in Mana (although it may pick up in Elemental).
+This is slowly picking up in Mana (look for 外周無視).

 <script data-goatcounter="https://tuufless.goatcounter.com/count"
         async src="//gc.zgo.at/count.js"></script>